 How high the coffin is going to be is also an indicator of the social status and respectability of the deceased person!
 Moreover, one needs to meet certain criteria in order to have the honor of a hanging coffin:

 In addition to these, the Kankanaey do not allow for their dead to be disturbed.
-Due to the fact that the Hanging Coffins of Sagada have turned into a popular tourist attraction, there is a prohibition of speaking loudly when visiting the Echo Valley.
+For instance, the Hanging Coffins of Sagada have turned into a popular tourist attraction.
+Due to that, there is a prohibition of speaking loudly when visiting the Echo Valley.
 This way the dead can also rest with the respect they deserve.

 There are several purposes for the existence of these Hanging Coffins.
 Firstly from a spiritual point of view, the Kankanaey believe that the higher the corpse is placed, the closer it is to heaven and the sacred ancestors.